00107701/Koka-language/README.md

 * Functions are first-class values
 * Data is immutable by default
 * Pure functions are preferred
-* Supports algebraic data types
-* Supports pattern matching
 * Supports higher-order functions

 ### Static & Strong Type System

-* Types are checked at compile time
+Koka uses a **static type system**, meaning all types are checked at compile time.
-* No automatic type conversions
+This allows the compiler to catch type errors early, before the program is executed.

+Koka also has a **strong type system**, which means there are no automatic conversions between different types.
+Every value must strictly match its expected type, and any conversion must be done explicitly.

-* Type inference is built in, so explicit annotations are often unnecessary
+Type inference is built in, so explicit annotations are often unnecessary

 ### Memory Management